davidchisnall/camtemplate/README.md

 =========================================================================

-This is a (Jekyll)[http://jekyllrb.com] template that is intended to mimic the functionality an appearance of the ucampus system, with a few helpful extensions.
+This is a (Jekyll)[http://jekyllrb.com] template that is intended to mimic the functionality an appearance of the ucampas system, with a few helpful extensions.
 It is not officially supported by the University or the Computer Lab.